Wednesday's Wildflower: Common Torchwood

 What is the typical natural habitat?
 Hammocks

-What benefits does it have with wildlife?
+What benefits does it have for wildlife?
 Provides food and cover for wildlife.
 Larval host for Bahamian and Schaus Swallowtail butterflies.
 Birds and mammals eat fruits.

 Propagation: (seed, seedling)